Hitchin and Calabi-Yau integrable systems via variations of Hodge structures: Abstract Seiberg--Witten differentials

-of abelian varieties carries a unique Lagrangian structure which makes the zero section Lagrangian and induces $\iota$.
+is an isomorphism.
+Further let $\iota:\VH_{\Oo}/F^1\to T^*B$ be the isomorphism induced by (\ref{IsoF1VHS}) and the polarization $Q$.
+Then the family $ J(\VH) \to B $ of abelian varieties carries a unique Lagrangian structure\footnote{A Lagrangian structure on a map $\pi:M\to B$ is a holomorphic symplectic structure $\omega$ on $M$ such the smooth part of the fibers of $\pi$ are Lagrangian with respect to $\omega$.} $\omega_\lambda$ which makes the zero section Lagrangian and induces $\iota$.
 It is independent of $Q$ up to symplectomorphisms.
-Moreover, the same results hold true for $\mathcal{J}(\VH')\to B$ where $\VH'$ is any VHS in the isogeny class of $\VH$, in particular for $\VH'=\VH^\vee(-1)$. \end{prop}

-\begin{proof} We begin by recalling how $\iota: \VH_{\Oo}/\F^1\to T^*B$ is constructed.
+Moreover, the same results hold true for $J(\VH')\to B$ where $\VH'$ is any VHS in the isogeny class of $\VH$, in particular for $\VH'=\VH^\vee$. \end{prop} \begin{proof} We begin by recalling how $\iota: \VH_{\Oo}/F^1\to T^*B$ is constructed.
 To this end, observe that the polarization $Q$ induces an isomorphism